MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/README.md

 - It is not maintained and seems to be broken in recent versions.
 - It has no subtitle system.

-## Highlights of JAT

-- It has a self-implemented, highly customizable subtitle system, including a dance subtitle system.
-- It can provide you with subtitles in various scenes without subtitles, such as dancing, fishing minigames, VR karaoke, shooting minigames, night battles, etc.
-- It has specially designed VR subtitles, which are suspended in world space like other games.
-- It has a dedicated UI translation system inspired by i18nEX, which is almost unaffected by version updates.
-There is no need to redo the UI translation due to game version updates, because we have seen too many users who cannot use the UI translation after the game is updated.
-- Its translation files are loaded asynchronously, which means it will not slow down your game startup speed.
-- It does not use any in-game resources.
-- It does not enable the in-game multi-language support.

-However, JAT does load all translated text into memory, which does lead to higher memory usage.

 ## Getting Started